 A shop in the Barkhor.

 Click on the small photos below for enlargements and further descriptions.
 To pay with a credit card through our secure Paypal server, click on the Add to Cart button.
-Basic air mail shipping is free worldwide.
-E-mail us or telephone 518.658.3233 for express shipping quotes or alternate payment methods.
+Priority mail shipping is free in the US; the cost of shipping to other countries will vary according to the shipping method.
+Please note that most countries charge customs duty which we have no control over and do not pay for you.
+Check with the Customs Department in your country to see how much you will be charged.
+E-mail us or telephone 518.658.3233 for shipping quotes or alternate payment methods.

 3. Ruby Amitayus Gau.
 A figure of Amitayus carved out of a single Burmese ruby, surrounded by emeralds and set in a sterling silver gau, washed with gold.
 The sides of the box are set with mother-of-pearl in the shape of mountains.
 This is an amazing, one-of-a-kind piece.
 The gau measures 2 1/2" wide by 3 3/4" high and 3/4" deep (6.3 cm. by 9.5 cm. by 1.9 cm. deep).
 The ruby itself is 1 3/4" (4.5 cm.) square. $2750.

 6. Antique Brass Tribal Necklace.
 Orissa, India.
 Adjustable from 20" (51 cm.) to 28" (71 cm.)
-Small, individually cast pieces in solid brass, some very worn. $375.
+Small, individually cast pieces in solid brass, some very worn.
+SOLD.

 7. Round Silver and Brass Gau.
 Tibet, 19th century.
 The back and sides of the gau are brass; the face is silver, showing some nice wear.
 2 1/2" (6.5 cm.) diameter, 1" deep. $225.

 12. Lhasa Beads.
 This is a collection of miscellaneous antique beads that we bought from a lady who was wearing them in the Barkor in Lhasa.
 There are various agate beads, a really nice carnelian bead, a hand made glass bead, and two that seem to be some kind of pottery made to look like dzi.
 One other is bone? shell? plastic?
 They are still on the red cord that she was wearing.
 Longest bead is 1 1/4" (3cm.)
-All beads together are 8" (20 cm.) $275.
+All beads together are 8" (20 cm.)
+SOLD

 15. Nepalese Necklace of Silver Coins.
 92 Indian silver Queen Victoria 2 anna (or 1/4 rupee) coins dating from the mid 1800s.
 Strung on a braided cotton cord.
 From the mountains of central Nepal.
-28" long, each coin 2/3" (16mm) in diameter. $400.
+28" long, each coin 2/3" (16mm) in diameter. $1200.

 16. Antique Naga "Carnelian" and Brass Bell Necklace.
 Antique Naga "Carnelian" and Brass Bell Necklace.
 Old glass beads made to simulate carnelian.
 Wonderful old bells made by the lost wax process, now so old that they are worn through in places.
 28" long. $395.